pgr3791/Screencast-Keys/docs/tutorial.md

 ### Enable Display Event Text Aliases

 If this options is enabled, you can display own customized strings for events instead of default key name.
-This can be useful when you want to display special input devices.
+This can be useful when you want to display events from special input devices.